aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Tantalisingly, Cannata, Antonovic and Molinari {\*Cannata:2014dp} mentioned that Locust is capable of reporting testing tasks as failed even if the server returns a 200 "Success" response code with an exception in the response data.
 Unfortunately, they did not go on to explain this capability, nor did their testing uncover any exceptions which Locust could have revealed to them.

-The emergence of RESTful web services engendered many studies comparing performance to entrenched SOAP services.
+The emergence of RESTful web services engendered many studies comparing performance to entrenched SOAP services {Castillo:2011ve, Kanagasundaram:2012wv}.
 By focussing on response performance, few experimental designs take advantage of SOAP's inherent advantages, i.e. a message layer and orchestrated distributed computing.
 Such a design would allow SOAP APIs to be compared more favourably with REST APIs.

 Castillo et al. {\*Castillo:2011ve} compared REST and SOAP service implementations as the intermediary messaging layer for a genetic algorithm and a fitness evaluator.
 They also presented one of the few papers to elaborate the advantages of the older SOAP API standard against a REST API, but their experiment did not build on this.
 Their proof of concept methodology introduced a useful control, requests via SOAP and REST sent strings of either 100 or 1,000 characters.
 The proportional time difference between large and small requests controlled whether the response time depends upon the amount of data sent and received, illuminating how much response time overhead is due to the API employed.